Kinds-of-Intelligence-CFI/animal-ai/docs/configGuide/YAML-Config-Syntax.md

 ### Conclusion

 We hope that this guide has helped you understand how to use the YAML syntax in Animal-AI to create custom arenas.
-If you are still unsure about how to use the YAML syntax, please refer to the [Background-YAML](docs\Background-YAML.md) guide and/or [Background-Unity](docs\Background-Unity.md) guide for a closer look into how YAML is used.

 ### Further Reading and Documentation

 For more information on how YAML works, please refer to the [YAML documentation](https://yaml.org/spec/1.2/spec.html).
-Also, we have provided a starter background guide to YAML [here](YAML-Background.md).
+If you are still unsure about how to use the YAML syntax, please refer to the [Background-YAML](/docs/Background-YAML.md) guide for a closer look into how YAML is used.

 ---